 - Build upon tools and resources they can utilize to enhance their personal and professional success

-Mentees who join the program will be paired up with a high-achieving 3rd or 4th year Mizzou student than can help guide them through any challenges they may be facing.
+Mentees who join will be students in CASE who are not involved in any other major program across campus.
+Mentees will be paired up with a high achieving 3rd or 4th year CASE student that can help guide them through any challenge they may be facing.